-- → Recipient organizations must have acceptable past and/or current performance on similar projects. - → As this is a reimbursable grant, recipient organizations must have the fiscal capacity to undertake the proposed project. - Activities will not be funded unless the organization has developed realistic cost estimates and timelines, and demonstrated past financial stability (as evidenced in its past two agency fiscal audits). - → Agency must demonstrate that the use of awarded City funds will ensure the required funding for the proposed project, i.e. City funds are the last needed to complete the project. - → Organizations requesting funds from more than one agency will be required to submit a Subsidy Layering Review which includes a certified Sources and Uses Summary - → Recipients will be expected to provide matching funds and/or otherwise participate in the cost of their proposed project - → Housing development and property improvement programs are expected to use quality, long-lasting methods and materials that require a minimum of maintenance or upkeep and provide a Physical Needs Assessment for the proposed project - → The cost of providing housing or services will be considered in evaluating applications and must meet HUD guidelines - → Recipients must adhere to HUD and City guidelines for procurement of goods and services including professional services. - → Funded activities must meet a National Objective within two years of funding award.
+- → Recipient organizations must have acceptable past and/or current performance on similar projects. - → As this is a reimbursable grant, recipient organizations must have the fiscal capacity to undertake the proposed project as demonstrated by the last 3 fiscal year audits. - → Activities will not be funded unless the organization has developed realistic cost estimates and timelines, and demonstrated past financial stability and current financial liquidity. - → Agency must demonstrate that the inclusion of the City's financial contribution will fully fund the proposed activity, i.e. City funds are the last needed to complete the project. - → Organizations requesting funds from more than one agency will be required to submit a Subsidy Layering Review which includes a certified Sources and Uses Summary for capital projects and a Cost Allocation Plan for all other proposed activities (time-sheets will be required for any position using split funding). - → Recipients will be expected to provide matching funds and/or otherwise participate in the cost of their proposed project, including the use in-kind resources to complete the proposed activity. - → Housing development and property improvement programs are expected to use quality, long-lasting methods and materials that require a minimum of maintenance or upkeep and provide a current Physical Needs Assessment for the proposed project. - → The cost of providing housing or services will be considered in evaluating applications and must meet HUD guidelines, including that the project is financially viable for the duration of the affordability period. - → Recipients must adhere to HUD and City guidelines for procurement of goods and services including professional services.
+Procurement records are subject to inspection to ensure compliance. - → Funded activities must meet a National Objective within two years of funding award. - → If you are awarded funding you will be required to submit any Fair Housing Complaints within the past 3 years. - Construction projects will be required to submit evidence effort made to market procurement opportunities to Section 3 businesses.